Archive for the 'film' Category

 She started talking on and on and on about where my character was and how she was feeling and where she was and Republican this blah blah blah blah blah.
 It became mesmerizing.
 Then she says, “So how do you feel about that?”
 “Huh?”
 I think, “Um, ah well it makes sense,” I say, “These are the people who love Ann Coulter.”
 “NO,” she says, “How do YOU feel about it?”
 My mind is like, “Wait.
 What does she mean?
 Me the person or me the character?
 Maybe she wants to know how my character feels about it.”
 So I describe in detail how excited my character is about what is going on.
 When I finish she looks exasperated and says, “That’s nice but could you use some of the dialogue from the script?”

 I am now the retard in the room.
 The audition had begun unbeknownst by me.
 She was just blabbering and her last sentence was supposed to be followed by the dialogue from the script.
 This is a first.
 It’s usually, “Slate your name.
 I’ll ask you a question and you reply.”
-But Ms. Director wants to fuck me up and show how smart she is.
+But Ms. Director wants to screw me up and show how smart she is.
 So I do the dialogue.
 I have memorized it, but at the end I use the word desiccated instead of the word decomposed, because she has rattled me.
 And to make it worse I point up that I switched words.
 I do it again.
 I use the correct word but can’t even remember what I said.
 “Did I say desiccated?”
 I ask.
 “No” she says.
 “Thank you,” she says.
 I get up and leave the room.
 That was AWFUL.
 I had to go straight to Sephora across the street and get a new lipstick to cheer myself up.

 It’s amazing that someone completely humorless is a director at The Onion.
 How did that happen?
 I think she has them snowed into thinking she’s an ARTISTE.